markcrowleyx/Geochron/README.md

 - I want to see and read any news relating to the Quarry Survey project.
 - I want to see the results of My Survey included in the Map.
 ---
+## Design
+---
+### Imagery
+All of the images used on this site have been created by Geochron Ltd., and include the following types of images.

+- High resolution digital images, which are stitched together to create a distortion-free photomosaic used to create 2D and 3D models.
+- 3D models which have been created using LIDAR point cloud.
+- Gamma radiometric data, including measurements of naturally occurring gamma radiation such as dose rate, potassium, equivalent uranium, and thorium activities, used to create 2D maps and 3D models.

 ## Features
 ---
 ### General Features on each page